rdlester/hermes/README.markdown

 Source
 ------

-The full source code of the library is in the hermes/ folder (also included in the download); unit tests are in hermesTest/.
+The full source code of the library is in the hermes/ folder; unit tests are in hermesTest/.
 The library itself is in the package `hermes`, and testing code is in `hermesTest`.
-In the download, source is included in the src/ folder.
+In the pre-built download, source is included in the src/ folder.
 See [the wiki](https://github.com/rdlester/hermes/wiki/Building-from-Source) for details on building the library from source.

 License
 -------